anoma/nspec/docs/arch/node/types/engine_behaviour.juvix.md

 ### `ActionExec`

+!!! todo

+    `ActionExec` needs a thorough overhaul:

+    - proper Mondad instead of the list
+    - other features, in particular
+      - concurrency
+      - one "thread" for each mailbox

+It is allowed to have several actions executed.

 <!-- --8<-- [start:ActionExec] -->
 ```juvix
 type ActionExec (C S B H A AM AC AE : Type) :=